squareboat/sneaker/README.md

 # Laravel Exception Notifications

-An easy way to send emails whenever an exception occurs on the server for Laravel Applications.
+An easy way to send emails with stack trace whenever an exception occurs on the server for Laravel Applications.

 ![sneaker example image](sneaker.png?raw=true "Sneaker")